Sell vs. Sale: Difference Between Sell and Sale

 • The sale of cigarettes or alcohol is forbidden.

-• Tickets are on sale from the booking office.
+• Tickets are on sale at the booking office.

-• The sale was transacted in conditions of the greatest secrecy.
+• The sale was completed in great secrecy.

-• All the proceeds from the sale will go to charity.
+• All proceeds from the sale will go to charity.

-• He got four pounds from the sale of his drawing.
+• He earned four pounds from the sale of his drawing.

 • The shoe shop is having a sale this week.